zeek/zeek/scripts/base/bif/zeekygen.bif.zeek.rst

    :Type: :zeek:type:`function` (name: :zeek:type:`string`) : :zeek:type:`string`

-   Retrieve the contents of a Bro script package's README file.
+   Retrieve the contents of a Zeek script package's README file.

    :name: the name of a Zeek script package.
 It must be a relative path